smtplib — SMTP protocol client¶Source code: Lib/smtplib.py

 for a list of supported authentication methods. initial_response_ok is

-passed through to auth()
+passed through to auth().

 Optional keyword argument initial_response_ok specifies whether, for